jeroennoten/Laravel-AdminLTE/README.md

 - __`layout_fixed_sidebar`__

-    Enables/Disables fixed sidebar.
+    Enables/Disables the fixed sidebar mmode.
 Can't be used with `layout_topnav`.

 - __`layout_fixed_navbar`__

-    Enables/Disables fixed navbar (top navigation), here you can set `true` or pass an array for responsive usage.
+    Enables/Disables the fixed navbar mode (top navigation), here you can set `true` or pass an array for responsive usage.
 Can't be used with `layout_boxed`.

 - __`layout_fixed_footer`__

-    Enables/Disables fixed footer, here you can set `true` or pass an array for responsive usage.
+    Enables/Disables the fixed footer mode, here you can set `true` or pass an array for responsive usage.
 Can't be used with `layout_boxed`.

 __Responsive Usage for `layout_fixed_navbar` & `layout_fixed_footer`__